GLOSSARY

 EXIT FEE

-An exit fee is charged for closing your mortgage account, if you switch to another lender or remortgage to another deal with the same lender.
+An exit fee is a charge applied by a lender for closing your mortgage account after the loan has been repaid or transferred.
+This may occur if you switch to another lender or remortgage onto a different deal with the same provider.

 HIGHER LENDING CHARGE (HLC)